TeMiroYteHasheo/The-Hunters-Framework/README.md

 If you detect any issue please use a issues section.

 If you want colaborate with THF project, you are free for translate THF and perform a push request.
+Also you are welcome in our SubReddit: https://www.reddit.com/r/TheHuntersFramework/